mozilla/addon-sdk/doc/module-source/sdk/private-browsing.md

 <api name="deactivate">
 @function
-  Turns off private browsing mode.
+  Turns off global private browsing mode.

   <div class="warning">
   This function is deprecated.
 It will continue to work until version 1.13 of the SDK.
   From version 1.13 onwards it will still exist but will have no effect when called.